We’ve put together a collection of daily updated charts and maps to track the coronavirus crisis in Scotland.

 The chart below shows a daily snapshot of the number of people in hospital and ICU with Covid-19.
 Use the dropdown to navigate to your health board.

 The chart below shows the number of new tests reported each day.
 This figure shows all tests carried out, regardless of the result.

 In October, Public Health Scotland released testing data at a regional level.
 Use the dropdown to navigate to your health board area.

 The first vaccinations were administered in early December.
 There is still limited data available but the chart below provides some data for Scotland.

-The R value is a measure of the level of transmission of the virus and needs to be kept below one to see a continued decline.
-An R value of three would mean the average person with Covid-19 would go on to infect another three people.
+The R-value is a measure of the level of transmission of the virus and needs to be kept below one to see a continued decline.
+An R-value of three would mean the average person with Covid-19 would go on to infect another three people.

 How is the rest of the UK doing?

 As Covid-19 death recording is so complex, a more reliable measure is excess deaths.
-Excess deaths is the difference between the total recorded deaths by all causes and the average of the previous five years.
+Excess deaths are the difference between the total recorded deaths by all causes and the average of the previous five years.
 The chart below shows this for the UK constituent countries.
 This information comes from the weekly NRS for Scotland, and the relevant bodies in the other countries.